Stepmother's Sin: Plot

 The story starts off with Yusuke's mother slowly stripping off her clothes in front of a middle aged gentleman who quietly observed, showing her naked body to the latter who remained stoic and silent.
-The scene change to their foreplay.
-As she started to feel anxious, the man reminded her she is no longer a virgin, and told her to relax a little more and enjoyed the foreplay which she complied.
+The scene changes to their foreplay.
+As she starts to feel anxious, the man reminds her that she is no longer a virgin, and tells her to relax a little more and enjoy the foreplay which she complies.

-The scene changed to a sleeping Yusuke having another memory of witnessing his mother's adultery where she is having extremely passionate sex with the mysterious man, telling her sex partner to hurry up and give her an orgasm as her husband is coming back.
+The scene changes to a sleeping Yusuke having another memory of witnessing his mother's adultery where she is having extremely passionate sex with the mysterious man, telling her sex partner to hurry up and give her an orgasm as her husband is coming back.
 Yusuke is in the house, and wakes up in shock.

-After some time, where Yusuke's mother is finally aroused, she gave the mysterious man a blowjob, and he says that she must improve her sucking technique to prevent her husband from cheating on her.
+After some time, where Yusuke's mother is finally aroused, she gives the mysterious man a blowjob, and he says that she must improve her sucking technique to prevent her husband from cheating on her.
 They continue to have sex.

 Slowly and gradually, the mysterious man inserts his penis into Yusuke's mother's vagina, losing her chastity and having sex with a man for the first time after years.
-As the man questioned her how does it feel to have a receive a man inside her after a long time, she replied she don't know.
-Finally, he ejaculates inside her, and she enjoys it.
+As the man questions her how does it feel to have a man inside her after a long time, she replied that she does not know.
+He ejaculates inside her, and she enjoys it.

-In the present day, Yusuke’s father has been transferred to a distant office.
+In the present day, Yusuke's father has been transferred to a distant office.
 Before he left, he married a new wife on paper but not in ceremony; Yusuke now lives only with his stepmother Misako and her daughter Shiina from a previous marriage.

 After a brief tryst with his cousin Mio, he contemplates his feelings for his new stepmother and women in general, while remembering the time when he first witnessed his mother's adultery.
 As he heard his mother moaning, he quietly peeked inside the room and to his heartbreaking shock, despair and dismay, saw his mother having extremely passionate sex with another man.
 She has absolutely no remorse about cheating on her husband.
 He continues to watch as they climax.